 Quorum

-(1) No business may be conducted at a Board meeting unless a quorum, being considered as half of the members, is present.
+(1) No business may be conducted at a Board meeting unless a quorum is present. .

-(2) The quorum for a board meeting is the presence (in person or as allowed under rule 62) of a majority of the board directors holding office.
+(2) The quorum for a board meeting is the presence (in person or as allowed under rule 62) of fifty percent or more of the board directors holding office.

 (3) If a quorum is not present within 30 minutes after the notified commencement time of a board meeting